-In Figure~\ref{fig:tcase1}, we show the gain in performance and the scaling obtained by using our AMG-ANN algorithm.
-The histogram shows that the gains are evenly distributed, with no peaks, proving that the algorithm is consistent across different scenarios.
-The scaling of the computational cost further supports the fact that our algorithm works well as the size of the problem increases, which is of utmost importance for large-scale solvers.
 The results in Table~\ref{tab:performace} show that the default solver (SOR-Jacobi) always converges ($P_w=0\%$).
 Nevertheless, our AMG-ANN algorithm yields substantial improvements.
 The median performance gain $P_M=23.7\%$ indicates a significant reduction in computational time.
 The algorithm is effective in the vast majority of instances, as shown by $P_B = 87.5\%$.
 The performance ratio $P_r=70.1\%$ reveals that the ANN successfully captures over two-thirds of the maximum achievable performance improvement identified in our dataset.
 This confirms the efficacy of the network's predictions.
-Finally, these gains in wall-clock time were achieved even though the network was trained using the approximate convergence factor $\rho$, validating our choice of $\rho$ as an effective and cheaper proxy for computational cost.
+Finally, the gain in wall-clock time is achieved even though the network was trained using the approximate convergence factor $\rho$.
+This indicates that our choice of $\rho$ seems an effective and cheaper proxy for computational cost.